oatmeelsquares/Intro-to-Python-For-Statistical-Analysis/README.md

 ### Outcome

 The student and professor gave positive feedback about the pace and clarity of the content.
-The student reported being comfortable enough after this lecture to explore Python on her own.
+The student reported being comfortable enough after this lecture to explore Python on her own!

 ### Contents:
 | File | Description |